microsoft/fast/sites/website/versioned_docs/version-legacy/resources/browser-support.md

   - browser support
 ---

-The following browsers have native support for the Web Components features used by `fast-element` and our components:
+The following browsers have native support for the Web Components features used by `fast-element`:

 * Microsoft Edge 79+
 * Mozilla Firefox 63+